 For most DJs, you’ll come to a crossroads early in your DJ career.
 What DJ software should you use?
 From Rekordbox to Serato to Virtual DJ and others, there are a variety of options to choose from.
 Today, we’ll be looking at Virtual DJ and going over it’s features and capabilities.

 Virtual DJ helps artists finetune their mixing skills and is perfect for anybody from beginners to intermediate DJs.
-As a whole, Virtual DJ 2020 is a DJing software that is easy to learn and offers the latest cutting-edge features.
+As a whole, Virtual DJ 2020 is one of the best DJing software that is easy to learn and offers the latest cutting-edge features.

 Available for PC and Mac, Virtual DJ 2020 is a major upgrade from the Virtual DJs software of the past and offers significantly more features and capabilities than its previous versions.